-To compensate for low sequencing depth due to the abundance of chloroplast sequences, we obtained PCR blockers that selectively inhibit amplification of chloroplast sequences (Orum 2000).
-Using PCR blockers, a rarefaction plot verified that the number of observed species was plateauing and thus that we sampled a majority of the 16S community (Fig. 10).
-While an examination on the alpha diversity of the inside of TS grapevines continues, work has begun on an infection study to determine differences in the microbiome structure upon infection with Xf.
-For this infection study, we obtained non-leaf samples much closer to the inoculation point, as this is where symptoms are located and where probable changes in the microbiota will first be evident.
+The immediate problem which emerged from the preliminary sequencing data was the high proportion of host chloroplast sequences that came from the samples.
+Preliminary data demonstrated the low number of sequences after chloroplast removal.
+To compensate for low sequencing depth due to the abundance of chloroplast sequences, we obtained PCR blockers that selectively inhibited amplification of chloroplast sequences (Orum 2000).
+Using PCR blockers, a rarefaction plot verified that the number of observed species was plateauing indicating that we sampled a majority of the 16S community (Fig.5).
+We have since used the data and experience we obtained from our preliminary work to begin work on an infection study to determine differences in grapevine microbiome structure upon infection with Xf.
+A rarefaction plot of this new data shows a wide range in microbial diversity per sample (Fig. 6).
+For this infection study, we harvested non-leaf samples at a much closer distance to the inoculation point, as this was where symptoms were observed and where probable changes in the microbiota will first be evident.
 TS grapevines were grown 18 weeks and harvested at six different times.
-Six plants were sampled from each of five treatments: uninfected or infected with Xf Tem1 (WT), Xf lesA1, Xf lesA2B3 or Xf prtA1) at each time.
+Six plants were sampled from each of five treatments: uninfected or infected with Xf Tem1 (Wild Type), Xf lesA1, Xf lesA2B3 or Xf prtA1) at each time.
 From each plant, we obtained root tissue, stem tissue from two to three nodes above the infection point, and stem tissue between nodes 10 and 11.
 Samples were placed on ice, brought to the lab, washed with .04% Tween 20 and rinsed with ddH20 to minimize background surface microbiota.
-Samples were then frozen in liquid nitrogen and maintained at -80C until analyziz.
+Samples were then frozen in liquid nitrogen and maintained at -80C until analysis.
 Sample were ground into powder using Qiagen's grinding jar set and associated TissueLyser.
 Unfortunately, the previously used MoBio PowerPlant Pro DNA isolation kit and several other kits and protocols were insufficient to obtain high-quality DNA from these high-phenolic, woody samples.
-A kit was preferred to decrease possible microbiota background variability arising from user contamination during a phenol-chloroform DNA extraction.
-However, high-quality DNA was finally obtained using Qiagen's DNAeasy Plant Mini Kit with an additional 5% sodium metabisulfite in the lysis buffer.
-We are about to begin library prep of these DNA extractions for sequencing using Illumina MiSeq.
+As a kit was preferred to decrease possible microbiota background variability arising from user contamination during a phenol-chloroform DNA extraction, a high-quality DNA was finally obtained using Qiagen's DNAeasy Plant Mini Kit with an additional 5% sodium metabisulfite in the lysis buffer.
+We made a library of these DNA extractions, and sequenced using Illumina MiSeq.
+Data was then demultiplexed and mitochondrial, singleton, and remaining chloroplast sequences were removed.
+Unique OTU's were defined as having no more than 97% similarity.
+We have begun our initial analysis of the sequencing data (Fig. 7), and begun comparing how diversity changes between tissues (Fig. 8).
+This will be followed by a diversity comparison between time points followed by a comparison of treatments at a single time point and then across time points.